 · enter into and execute an agreement with you.

 · identify your Achmea products or services, needs and preferences.

 · tailor our products and services to better suit your needs.

 · develop and/or improve products and services.

-· manage and develop IT systems.
+· manage, develop and testing IT systems.

 · make you a personal offer at the right time.